kyj666pao/joy-toy-front-end/README.md

 ## Ice Box
 - [ ] Allow users to build an album for collections and slideshow the photo
 - [ ] Allow users to save other users' collections
-- [ ] Allow users to subscribe other users
+- [ ] Allow users to subscribe to other users
 - [ ] Implement responsive design for mobile users
 - [ ] Implement advanced filter searching
-- [ ] Implement search the collection online and compare the price
+- [ ] Implement a search of toys online and compare the price